On the Brill-Noether loci of a curve embedded in a K3 surface: Introduction

-Mukai's program has been dealt in \cite{ABS14, Fey17, Muk96}; it has been proved that when $X$ is a general polarized $\Kt$ surface of genus $g\geq 11$, if the curve $C$ belongs to the linear system of a primitive ample line bundle $H$, then $X$ is the unique $\Kt$ surface containing $C$.
+Mukai's program has been dealt with in \cite{ABS14, Fey17, Fey20, Muk96}; it has been proved that when $X$ is a general polarized $\Kt$ surface of genus $g\geq 11$, if the curve $C$ belongs to the linear system of a primitive ample line bundle $H$, then $X$ is the unique $\Kt$ surface containing $C$.

-All the three prooves of the results carried, as a side product, the knowledge of the structure of some specific Brill-Noether locus of the curve $C$, more precisely it has been proven that the Brill-Noether locus $B_C^{s+2}(2,4s)$ (of line bundles having rank 2, degree 4s and having at least $s+2$ linearly independent global sections), if $g=2s+1$, or the locus $B_C^{p+4}(4,4p)$ if $g=p+1$ and $p$ is odd, are smooth $\Kt$ surfaces.
+All the four proofs of the results carried, as a side product, the knowledge of the structure of a specific Brill-Noether locus of the curve $C$, more precisely it has been proven that the Brill-Noether locus $T_g\coloneqq B_C^{s+2}(2,4s)$, i.e. the space parametrizing vector bundles of rank 2, degree 4s and having at least $s+2$ linearly independent global sections, if $g=2s+1$, or the locus $T_g\coloneqq B_C^{p+4}(4,4p)$ if $g=p+1$ and $p$ is odd, are smooth $\Kt$ surfaces.
 For $g\neq 11$, the virtual dimension of such Brill-Noether loci is negative.

+Let $v\coloneqq (2, H, s)$ if $g=2s+1$ or $v\coloneqq (4, 2H, p)$ if $g=p+1$ and $p$ is odd.
+Let $N_g\coloneqq M_{X, H}(v)$ be the moduli space of stable sheaves on $X$ with Mukai vector $v$.
+In this paper we are going to study the morphism from the moduli space $N_g$ to $T_g$ induced by the restriction map sending a sheaf on $X$ to its restriction on $C$.
+We are going to study under what conditions such restriction map is injective, obtaining the following results: